How to Quit Drinking: A Research-Grounded Practical Guide

 Family and Friends

-The people around you can be your greatest asset in recovery — or they can accidentally undermine it, even with good intentions.
+The people around you can be your greatest asset in recovery — or they can accidentally undermine it, usually without meaning to.

 What helps:

-- Not expecting family members to police your behavior — that dynamic usually backfires
+- Not expecting them to police you — that dynamic usually backfires

 What to know: